 Under the terms of the option agreements, the Company must make staged cash payments over four years totaling US \$414,080 on each project, with US \$20,000 due on each project in the first 12 months.
 No payments are due until the Company completes it due diligence on tenure.
 Each project is subject to a 3% Yellow Cake Royalty capped at US \$1,100,000.
 During the term of the option agreements, the Company will be required to make all annual tax payments of approximately \$115,000.
 There are no minimum work commitments.
-The Company is moving to establish an operating subsidiary in Colombia and work to initiate initial work programs on the properties.
+The Company is currently establishing operations in Colombia and developing initial work programs on the properties.